Wondering if your poop is considered “normal”? Most of us have asked ourselves this question at some point.

 Stress and caffeine can create a range of negative reactions in the digestive tract that depend on the individual person.
 For example, some people experience an increased need and ability to poop after having caffeine, while others have the opposite problem.

-How to Get Your Poop Back to Normal
+7 Steps to Get Your Poop Back to Normal

 1. Increase Your Fiber Intake